Phrase and beyond

 Once you’ve identified your company’s needs, it’s time to start evaluating the localization technology options available to you and create a localization technology request for proposal (RFP).
 This is where you need to do your research and ask lots of questions in order to find the best solution for your specific circumstances.

 When building your stack, begin with the most critical components first.
-What’s critical and what isn’t will depend on your company’s unique circumstances, but at this point of the process, you should have a good understanding of your top priorities.
+What’s critical and what isn’t will depend on your company’s unique circumstances, but at this point in the process, you should have a good understanding of your top priorities.
 Is machine translation a requirement?
 Have you identified the potential for huge cost savings by reusing existing content?
 Is terminological consistency a must-have for your brand?

 As you identify potential tools, make sure they can work together in an integrated way.
 Integrations are key to efficiency and will save you time and money in the long run.